uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 )])
 Excerpt shown above; full panel saved as `monthly_borough.csv`.
 == 2.5 Results for Preprocessing
-The preliminary visualizations summarize the distribution of injuries and fatalities across boroughs and districts, as well as monthly and cumulative trends from January 2024 through October 2025.
+The early plots mainly show where the injuries and fatalities happened in the boroughs and districts, and they also give a rough view of how the numbers changed by month and in total from Jan 2024 to Oct 2025.
 These results establish a foundational understanding of spatial and temporal variation in incident patterns and support further analysis through borough-specific and district-specific modeling approaches.

 #figure(image("figures/borough_fatality_bar_zs.jpg", width: 80%), caption: [Average Fatalities at Each Borough])